Caring for your jewellery

 Over the summer the combination of natural skin oils, suntan lotion and of course regularly washing your hands and applying antibacterial lotion can cause the copper to change colour.

-As a result, I have decided to start offering a polishing surface for your copper jewellery.
-If you want to take advantage of this all you need to do is email me to tell me you want to send your jewellery in for polishing.
-Then once I’ve responded to discuss your request you send me your jewellery back (I recommend sending it via special delivery).
-I can polish it to a high shine, or I can give it a darker patina that makes it look more ‘antiqued’.
 I will then send the item back to you.
 The charge for repolishing is £5 per item plus £1 for each additional item and a return postage charge.
 Alternatively, you can drop off and collect your jewellery from me at any of the markets I attend and only pay the item charge(s) as above.